Advanced Practice

 I am often asked to review contracts for new graduates, and I also frequently lecture on contract negotiation.
 There are a few key issues that PAs and Nurse Practitioners (NPs) need to remember to address beyond the standard items of salary, bonus, benefits, and PTO.
 These other items often need to be more heavily negotiated, such as non-compete clauses, scheduling, call details, and cultural fit.

-Overlooked Items to Negotiate
+Overlooked items to negotiate

 Often, I advise limiting the non-compete to the specialty you are working in — not the global practice of medicine.
 This is particularly important in rural areas where options for work as a PA or NP may be limited.
 If your contract says you cannot practice orthopedic medicine in that county, that does not mean that you cannot do family practice or emergency medicine if that is the county where you live and want to continue working.